elliotthilaire/fixmycity/README.md

 - Map loads to London as the default location.
 (This is Young, I fixed this, Now the map show Brisbane)
 - not stored in database when you report a problem.
 (After install data-mapper with this command "gem2.0 install data_mapper", it is working)
+- For entity_type, we need unification.
+For example, Bus stop, not Bus Stop.